-I’m a huge fan of street art and always have my eyes on the lookout for some great examples, be it a random tag on a wall or a pice of art commissioned by the city.
+I’m a massive fan of street art and always have my eyes on the lookout for some great examples, be it a random tag on a wall or a piece of art commissioned by the city.

-People always think of big cities like New York, LA, or Toronto as the only places to find urban art.
-The more I travel, the more I’ve confirmed that it’s not true – especially in the case of the City of Pembroke.
+People always think of large, populated cities such as New York, Los Angeles, or Toronto as the only places to find urban art.
+The more I travel, the more I’ve confirmed that this is not true – especially in the case of the City of Pembroke.

-I had no idea that there was going to be so many great examples on the walls of the buildings throughout the downtown area until we pulled into the public parking lot and saw piece after piece surrounding our car.
+I had no idea that there was going to be so many great examples on the walls of the buildings throughout the downtown area until we pulled into the public parking lot and saw our car surrounded by fine examples.

-We were on our way to dinner and it was getting dark so we didn’t have a chance to see each one of the over 30 full-scale Heritage Murals that are scattered throughout the downtown core.
+Sadly, we didn’t have the time to see each one of the 30 plus full-scale Heritage Murals that are scattered throughout the downtown core.

 To follow are a few examples.

-A Parisian French Crepe Restaurant in a small town like Pembroke?
+A Parisian French Crêpe Restaurant in a small town like Pembroke Ontario?

-We didn’t have reservations when we entered the restaurant and we were lucky that there was a table available.
-For a Tuesday night we were surprised that the restaurant was as busy as it was.
+We didn’t have reservations and were lucky to find a table.
+For a Tuesday night, we were surprised that the restaurant was as busy as it was.

-What I loved is that they were very willing to make alterations to their menu and make my crêpe Gluten lactose free.
+What I loved is that they were very willing to make alterations to their menu and make my crêpe gluten and lactose- free.
 My crêpe was filled with goat cheese and topped with the same dressing as the salad.

-Nook Salad: Fresh green leaf lettuce tossed in a homemade white-wine and herbs-de-Provence vinaigrette.
-Topped with goat cheese and crunchy honey-roasted walnuts
+Nook Salad: A fresh green leaf lettuce salad tossed in a homemade white-wine and herbes-de-Provence vinaigrette.
+It is topped with goat cheese and crunchy honey-roasted walnuts.

 Provencale – $15.99

-Salade Modena: Crisp green leaf lettuce, tossed with homemade vinaigrette made with reduced balsamic vinegar, garlic, basil and olive oil.
-Topped with red onion and goat cheese.
+Salade Modena: A crisp green leaf lettuce salad is tossed with a homemade vinaigrette made with reduced balsamic vinegar, garlic, basil and olive oil.
+It’s topped with red onion and goat cheese.

-Sweet crêpe smothered with homemade orange and Grand Marnier liqueur caramel, flambéed with Brandy.
-Served à la mode.
+Sweet crêpe smothered with homemade orange and Grand Marnier liqueur caramel.
+Flambéed with Brandy and served à la mode.

 Fandango – $9.99

-Sweet crêpe rolled up with dark and milk Lindt chocolate and pecans.
-Topped with a drizzle of caramel and chocolate sauce.
-Served à la mode.
+A sweet crêpe rolled up with dark and milk Lindt chocolate and pecans inside and topped with a drizzle of caramel and chocolate sauce.
+It is served à la mode.

-I had no idea that musical comedy theatre was so popular here in the Ottawa Valley until I saw a performance by the Stone Fence Theatre.
+I was utterly unaware that musical comedy theatre was quite popular here in Ottawa Valley until I saw a performance by the Stone Fence Theatre.